TormStorm/jagex-launcher-linux/README.md

 Press the steam button -> Controller Settings -> Browse community layouts Choose a layout that looks good for you and then you should be good to start playing

 If you are using RuneLite, there are many resolution and wonky ui issues with Steam Deck out of the box.
-The installer creates a properties file you can import to solve most of these issues.[^1] You can import this by clicking the wrench in the top right of RuneLite, clicking the "profiles" tab, then clicking "import profile" and select the file called steamdeck-config.properties in the installation directory (usually /home/<user>/Games/jagex-launcher).
+The installer creates a properties file you can import to solve most of these issues. [^2] You can import this by clicking the wrench in the top right of RuneLite, clicking the "profiles" tab, then clicking "import profile" and select the file called steamdeck-config.properties in the installation directory (usually /home/<user>/Games/jagex-launcher).
 The file selector can be very wonky in game mode, so recommend doing this in Desktop mode right after installation

 # Troubleshooting